department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/research/2023-11-ARM-findarep-nav-usertest/conversation-guide.md

 _Navigation_

-Imagine you’ve come to VA.gov to ... (rotate between the two)

-9. Learn more about representatives, such as a VSO or attorney, that can help you in applying for a VA benefit.
+9. Imagine you’ve come to VA.gov to learn more about representatives, such as a VSO or attorney, that can help you in applying for a VA benefit.
 Show where you would expect to go to learn more.
    - _Note: If you come to a page where you expected to find information that isn’t there, stop and let me know and we’ll move to the next question._
    - Why did you decide to go here?
-10. Find a list of nationwide representatives, such as a VSO or attorney, that can help you in applying for a VA benefit.
-Show where you would expect to go to find a list of representatives.
-      - _Note: If you come to a page where you expected to find information that isn’t there, stop and let me know and we’ll move to the next question._
-      - Why did you decide to go here?
+   - How did it feel to find information about representatives on VA.gov?

 ### Things to watch for: